Author: Laura Carbonneau

 What is your favorite product?

-Why is selling locally and the local food movement important to you?
+Why is selling locally and the local food movement is important to you?

-How does working with Food Connects help your business and what are you excited about in this new partnership?
+How does working with Food Connects help your business?

-What inspired you to start Grateful Greens?
+Could you share with us some of the new business changes at Grafton?
 What are some of your hopes for the future?

-Any events coming up or fun facts about your business/products?
+Any events coming up or fun fact about your business/products?